 We got our gear ready, and soon Bob Price arrived.
 I really like Bob.
 He is a former park ranger, a big strong fellow, and a really fine fellow.
 I had talked him into going to the Natalie MacMaster concert in California the week preceding, and he was very grateful I had...he loved her performance, and her.

-We continued north toward less and less population and less and less traveled roads, until the roads are single lane, rutted and a four wheel vehicle is needed.
-We had a pickup with four wheel drive and an extended cab.
+We continued north toward less and less population and less and less traveled roads, until the roads are single lane, rutted and a four-wheel vehicle is needed.
+We have a pickup with four-wheel drive and an extended cab.

 We then headed off to the Ishi Wilderness on foot, with our backpacks on, and in search of a specific cave that Ishi, the Last Yahi, had used as a storage cave before his "capture".
 We headed down a long walk past an area called Devil's Den, and further and further down we went, next to this very large valley with large rock formations on either side.
 The walking was treacherous because there were so many large loose rocks the size of your fist or smaller that liked to give way when you stepped on them.
 With the backpacks, your weight is distributed differently, so you have to compensate for that.

 Our first wildlife was seen in the form of a small rattlesnake that slithered for cover under a rock by trail, but kept his or her warning rattle on so we would know where it was.
 We left it alone, and continued on.

 After a couple of miles, we came to an area that has been called "Graham's Pinery".
 Bob, Richard and I had walked some on one end of this area during my last trip there, and found the brush to be terrible, but this seemed to be the way to where we needed to go.
 The only two good things I can say about Graham's Pinery is that it is flat, and that even though it may seem endless, there really is an end to it.
 It was about 2:00 when we had left the vehicle, and it was approaching 4:00 when we entered the Pinery.